Member cards admin setup.

-The member_cards_enabled switch and what it hides, the plan keys that ship as defaults, the operator Card studio and issue-on-behalf, and the generated-cards lists.
+The master switch and what it hides, the plan defaults, the operator Card studio and issue-on-behalf, and the generated-cards lists.

 As the operator you decide whether the member-cards family runs at all, which businesses can design and issue cards, and how many codes each may issue.
 You also have your own uncapped Card studio that can issue cards on a client business's behalf.
 This page covers the full admin side; the partner Card studio guide covers why businesses print cards, which occasions fit, and how a print run works, and it applies to your studio too.